Bsmith1432/WorkflowLauncher/README.md

 # WorkflowLauncher
-Workflow Optimizer is a productivity tool that streamlines access to your most-used web applications.
+Workflow Launcher is a productivity tool that streamlines access to your most-used web applications.